Pulover/PuloversMacroCreator/Documentation/Playback.md

 You can also use [User-defined functions](Functions.html#user-defined-functions) with the *#If Expression* option.

-This option affects ALL Hotkeys and will be saved to the programs settings when it's closed.
-There's a text tip at the bottom-right of the main window to show if it's active.
+Global option affects ALL Play Hotkeys and will be saved to the programs settings when it's closed.
+There's a text tip at the bottom-left of the main window to show if it's active.
 To deactivate this option select *None* in the list.

 For more information see AutoHotkey documentation: [#IfWinActive](http://autohotkey.com/docs/commands/_IfWinActive.htm) and [#If](http://autohotkey.com/docs/commands/_If.htm).